Rosuav/Gypsum/plugins/README.rst

 BEST PRACTICE: Even if set_menu_text() will be called to set a dynamic label, still provide a menu_label.
 It is used for introspection, and ideally should be indicative of what the actual label is likely to be, perhaps with placeholders.
-Previous versions of Gypsum used the plugin name here in place of an absent label, and for compatibility, this is still supported, but not recommended.

 General notes
 -------------